AndersDeath/diary2/000-current.md

 Today I slept well, but not enough.
 I am trying to concentrate, but it's hard.
 Buy the way we finished watching secons season of Twin Peaks.
 Today I will start watching the third one.
 I really like this piece of art.
 Now i will go and eat some food.

 # 09 November - Wednesday - Gündoğan - 41 day of immigration

+One the most important things for me is to be in conscious state of mind.